 The Canon EOS M50 is a mirrorless interchangeable lens camera that was revealed to the public in February 2018 and is equipped with an APS-C sensor.
 It offers a resolution of 24 megapixel.

 Is the Canon M50 a good camera?
-The M50 has a Camera Elo of 2824.
-This rating puts the M50 among the top 30 percent of all mirrorless interchangeable lens cameras.
+The M50 has a Camera Elo of 2638.
+This rating puts the M50 among the top 40 percent of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (APS cameras), the M50 ranks among the top 20 percent.
 Based on its within category standings, the camera earns a 4-star performance rating.

 |Mirrorless system camera|

 |Canon EF-M mount lenses|

 |ISO 100 - 25 600 (100 - 51 200)|

 |Electronic viewfinder (2360k dots)|